matsuhira/about/curriculum_vitae_en.md

 [Accomplishments/Evaluation]
 * Received the Best of Show Award Grand Prix at Interop Tokyo 2011, Best of Show Award at Interop Tokyo 2012 and 2013
-* Received the 20th Interop Tokyo commemorative award (individual) *Won the Director's Award for "promoting the development and commercialization of his SA46T technology as an IPv6 transition solution"
+* Received the 20th Interop Tokyo commemorative award (individual)
+* Won the Director's Award for "promoting the development and commercialization of SA46T technology as an IPv6 transition solution"
 * Received the Encouragement Award for “SA46T Standardization Activities and Developing Intellectual Property Strategies Suitable for Supporting Open Business”
 * Special Researcher, National Institute of Information and Communications Technology (NICT) Testbed Research and Development Promotion Center
 * PPE (Professional Product Engineer) Architect

 #### April 2007 ~ December 2009: Fujitsu Network Service Business Unit/Cloud Service Integration Office
 In charge of new business consideration, devised general-purpose load balancing technology
-* Participated in and supported his IMS/SIPv6 reference code development project in industry and academia.
+* Participated in and supported IMS/SIPv6 reference code development project in industry and academia.
 * Devised a general-purpose load balancing technology (MSLB) that does not depend on applications, filed a patent application, led software prototyping, proposed IETF standardization

 [Accomplishments/Evaluation]